Apple VR Headset

 Foveated rendering requires ultra-precise eye-tracking that hasn't yet made it into mass-market VR headsets.
 However, once companies nail down the technology, foveated rendering will present high-fidelity graphics more efficiently, without any noticeable drop in visual detail.

 A 2020 report suggested Sony would be supplying OLED panels for Apple's VR or AR initiatives.
+Other reports suggest Apple would use micro OLED displays as opposed to standard OLED.

 Cameras and Hand-tracking